nayibor/erl_monitor/README.md

 The ```erlmon_lib``` contains libraries used by ```erlmon_sock``` and ```erl_mon```.

-A release is being worked on and will be done soon with instructions for installation as well as converting to rebar3 .
+A release has been worked  and with nstructions for installation.